-The scope of work entails site improvements, environmental tests, abatement of environmental items (interior and exterior), carpentry, flooring, new cabinetry, painting, exterior improvements (handrails, ramp, new windows, siding and soffit, roof replacement, shutters), plumbing, mechanical, electrical, fire protection, appliances, etc. The full scope of work is included as an attachment.
-It is estimated that the entire project will cost \$781,664.00.
+The scope of work entails site improvements, environmental tests, abatement of environmental items (interior and exterior), carpentry, flooring, new cabinetry, painting, exterior improvements (handrails, ramp, new windows, siding and soffit, roof replacement, shutters), plumbing, mechanical, electrical, fire protection, appliances, etc. It is estimated that the entire project will cost \$670,848.00.
 Of this project cost, \$350,000 will be in the form of CDBG funding and a construction loan.
 Permanent funding will be provided via Supportive Housing Development Program funding.
-The housing choice project-based vouchers, while not associated with the renovation of the property, will provide approximately \$18,738.00 annually in operating assistance; over a guaranteed 15-year Housing Assistance Payment contract, this equates to \$281,070.